iAmmarTahir/Snake-Game/README.md

 # Snake-Game
-Its a classic Snake Game written in x86 Assembly Language.
-In order to run it.
-You need a DOSBox and NASM Assembler to assemble and execute the code.
+This project is a classic Snake game written in x86 Assembly language, with over 1200 lines of code.
+The purpose of the project was to develop an understanding of how code is compiled into Assembly language and how Assembly language can be difficult and time-consuming to work with without high-level programming languages such as C++.
+Through this project, I gained a deeper appreciation for the advantages of using high-level programming languages in software development.